-The Las Cruces Regional ITS Architecture is a tool for ITS project planning and development within the region over the next 15-20 years.
-The architecture was developed through a cooperative effort by the region's transportation agencies, covering all modes and all roads in the region.
+The Mohawk Valley Regional ITS Architecture is a roadmap for transportation systems integration for the six counties region of Fulton, Hamilton, Herkimer, Madison, Montgomery, Oneida counties in the State of New York.
+This Mohawk Valley Regional ITS Architecture has been developed through a cooperative effort by the region's transportation agencies, covering all surface transportation modes and all roads in the region.

-The architecture is an important new tool that will be used by:
+The architecture is an important tool used by:

 The architecture provides an overarching framework that spans all of these organizations and individual transportation projects.
 Using the architecture, each transportation project can be viewed as an element of the overall transportation system, providing visibility into the relationship between individual transportation projects and ways to cost-effectively build an integrated transportation system over time.

 The Mohawk Valley Regional ITS architecture has a time horizon of up to ten years with particular focus on those systems and interfaces that are likely to be implemented.
 The architecture covers the broad spectrum of Intelligent Transportation Systems, including Traffic Management, Transit Management, Traveler Information, Maintenance and Construction, Emergency Management, Commercial Vehicle Operations, and Archived Data Management over this time horizon.